Guide

 Step 2d: Give OpenClaw an email address

-OpenClaw uses a plugin system instead of MCP.
-The Nylas plugin gives your OpenClaw assistant native email, calendar, and contacts tools with typed schemas and multi-account support.
+OpenClaw uses a plugin system instead of MCP, so the setup is different from the other 4 agents.
+The Nylas plugin gives OpenClaw native email, calendar, and contacts tools with typed schemas and multi-account support.
+Installation takes 6 commands: install the plugin, allow it, configure the API key, restart the gateway, and verify.

 # Install the Nylas plugin